 Several benefits are included in the cost of tuition for each Master of Science in Anesthesia student.
-The benefits are available to all students at our locations in Cleveland, Houston, and Washington.
+The benefits are available to all students at our locations in Cleveland, Houston, Washington, and Austin.

 Professional Development Opportunities for Students